Audit and Risk Committee Charter

 Engagement across the department

-9.5 The Committee will engage with the Department's senior managers and other key stakeholders in order to fulfil its functions.
-To assist the Committee with receiving up-to-date information on the Department's key activities and risks, the Committee may request for business briefings to be included within meetings.
-A reporting schedule of business briefings is included in the Committee forward work plan.
+10.6.
+The Committee will engage with the department’s senior managers and other key stakeholders in order to fulfil its functions.
+To assist the Committee with receiving up-to-date information on the department's key activities and risks, the Committee may request for business briefings to be included within meetings.
+A schedule of business briefings is included in the Committee forward work plan.

 Secretariat

-9.6 The GPA Branch will provide secretariat support to the Committee.
-The Secretariat will ensure the agenda for each meeting and supporting papers are circulated at least one week before the meeting, and ensure the minutes of the meeting are prepared and maintained.
+10.7.
+The GPA Branch will provide secretariat support to the Committee.
+The Secretariat will ensure the agenda for each meeting and supporting papers are circulated at least 5 working days before the meeting, and ensure the minutes of the meeting are prepared and maintained.
 Minutes must be reviewed by the Chair after the meeting, and distributed within ten business days to each member and Committee observers, as appropriate.
+The Secretariat will maintain records in accordance with PM&C’s obligations under the Archives Act 1983 and Section 37 of the PGPA Act.

 Conflicts of interest

-9.7 Members of the Committee must annually provide written declarations to the Chair for provision to the Secretary or their delegate declaring any real, apparent or perceived conflicts of interest they may have in relation to their responsibilities.
-Members should consider past employment, consultancy arrangements and related party issues in making these declarations and the Chair should be satisfied that there are sufficient processes in place to manage any real or perceived conflict.
+10.8.
+Members of the Committee must annually provide written declarations for provision to the Secretary or their delegate declaring any actual or perceived conflicts of interest they may have in relation to their responsibilities.
+Members should consider past employment, consultancy arrangements and related party issues in making these declarations and the Chair should be satisfied that there are sufficient processes and plans in place to actively manage any conflicts.
+Declarations will be provided to the Secretary or their delegate and shared with the Chair.

-9.8 At the beginning of each Committee meeting, members are required to declare any potential or actual conflicts of interest that may apply to specific matters on the meeting agenda.
-Where required by the Chair, the member will be excused from the meeting or from the Committee's consideration of the relevant agenda item(s).
-Details of potential or actual conflicts of interest declared by members and action taken will be appropriately minuted and stored centrally in a register maintained by the Head of Internal Audit.
+10.9.
+At the beginning of each Committee meeting, members are required to declare any actual or perceived conflicts of interest that may apply to specific matters on the meeting agenda.
+Where required by the Chair, the member will be excused from the meeting or from the Committee’s consideration of the relevant agenda item(s).
+Details of actual or perceived conflicts of interest declared by members and action taken will be appropriately minuted and stored centrally in a register maintained by the Head of Internal Audit.

-9.9 New members will receive relevant information and briefings on their appointment to assist them to meet their Committee responsibilities.
+10.10.
+New members will receive relevant information and briefings on their appointment to assist them to meet their Committee responsibilities.
+The GPA Branch will provide this support.

 Assessment arrangements

-9.10 The Chair of the Committee, in consultation with the Secretary, will initiate a review of the performance of the Committee at least once every two years.
-The review will be conducted on a self-assessment basis (unless otherwise determined by the Secretary), with appropriate input sought from the Secretary, Committee Members, senior management, the internal and external auditors, the Chief Financial Officer, and any other relevant stakeholders, as determined by the Secretary.
+10.12.
+The Chair of the Committee will initiate a review of the performance of the Committee at least once every two years.
+The outcome will be reported to the Secretary.
+The review will be conducted on a self-assessment basis, with appropriate input sought from the Secretary, Committee Members, senior management, the internal and external auditors, and any other relevant stakeholders, as determined by the Secretary or their delegate.

 Review of charter